mollie/api-documentation/source/reference/v2/balances-api/get-balance.rst

        * ``every-friday`` Every Friday.
        * ``twice-a-month`` On the first and the fifteenth of the month.
        * ``monthly`` On the first of the month.
-       * ``never`` Payouts are paused for this balance.
+       * ``never`` Automatic balance transfers are paused for this balance.

-       .. note:: If the transfer is created in a weekend or during a bank holiday, the actual payout will take place on the next business day.
+       .. note:: If the transfer is for an external destination, and the transfer is created in a weekend or during a bank holiday, the actual bank transfer will take place on the next business day.

-   * - ``payoutThreshold``
+   * - ``transferThreshold``

        .. type:: amount object

-     - The minimum amount configured for scheduled balance payouts.
-As soon as the amount on the balance exceeds this threshold, the complete balance will be paid out according to the configured ``payoutFrequency`` and ``payoutMethod``.
+     - The minimum amount configured for scheduled automatic balance transfers.
+As soon as the amount on the balance exceeds this threshold, the complete balance will be paid out to the ``transferDestination`` according to the configured ``transferFrequency``.

        .. list-table::
           :widths: auto